Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

         unsigned int  needed = 0;
         unsigned int  iter = 0;

-     c.
-Block the host only if the hash function of the words are still not computed by FPGA thereby allowing overlap between host &           FPGA processing.
+     b.
+Block the host only if the hash function of the words are still not computed by FPGA thereby allowing overlap between CPU &             FPGA processing.

         for(unsigned int doc=0, n=0; doc<total_num_docs;doc++)
         {